Madjedbebe

-Madjedbebe (formerly known as Malakunanja II) is a sandstone rock shelter in Arnhem Land, in the Northern Territory of Australia, said to be the site of the oldest evidence of human habitation in the country.
+Madjedbebe (formerly known as Malakunanja II) is a sandstone rock shelter in Arnhem Land, in the Northern Territory of Australia, possibly the oldest site of human habitation in Australia.
 It is located about 50 km from the coast.
 It is part of the lands traditionally inhabited by the Mirarr, an Aboriginal Australian clan of the Gaagudju people, of the Gunwinyguan language group.

-Although it is surrounded by the World Heritage Listed Kakadu National Park, Madjedbebe itself is located within the Jabiluka Mineral Leasehold.
+Madjedbebe is located within the former Jabiluka Mineral Leasehold, surrounded by the World Heritage-listed Kakadu National Park.
+The mineral lease expired in August 2024, after the Australian federal government refused a renewal application from the mine's operators.
+The government plans to formally absorb the site into Kakadu National Park.

 Archaeological findings

 Madjedbebe is the oldest known site showing the presence of humans in Australia.

 Archaeological excavations conducted by Clarkson et al. (2017) yielded evidence to suggest that Madjedbebe was first occupied by humans possibly by 65,000 +/- 6,000 years ago and at least by 50,000 years ago.
 While the age of 50,000 years ago has been widely accepted since the 1990s, this latter estimate (of ca. 65,000 years ago) has, as of 2017, been questioned by some experts.
-The date sets the minimum age for the arrival of humans in Australia, and by extension for the dispersal of modern humans out of Africa.

 More than 100,000 artefacts have been excavated (including >10,000 artefacts from the lowest dense occupation layer termed 'Phase 2'), including flaked stone artefacts, ground stone axe heads, grinding stones, animal bones, shellfish remains, ground ochre, charcoal, seeds and human burials.
 Some of these were buried more than 2.5 metres below the surface.
 Archaeobotanical investigations have demonstrated the exploitation of plant foods, including seeds, tubers and pandanus nuts.

 Fuel wood was also sourced from local eucalyptus and monsoon vine thicket forests.